KaliDitzy/dpolitics/README.md

 The mod is EXTREMELY unfinished and is it nowhere near a playable state, feedback for this stage of development will be under intense scrutiny.
 ## Contribution
 It is possible for anyone to contribute, but it is recommend that if you plan to contribute frequently in the long-term, consider joining the development team officially from within the Discord server.
+## Terms
+### Rev. 1
+As of 12/29/2025, if you redistribute these files, you must credit me in a way that is immediately visible, and you may not use it for non-commercial purposes.
+The reason I'm not simply placing this under something like Creative Commons is due to the fact I want to have the option to change my mind later.
+Commits beyond this point will be subject to these terms.